Writer at typewriter as metaphor for writing goal statements

 Why goal wording matters

-Problem 1.
-Goal statements that are really 'Tasks, activities or actions'
+Mistake 1: Goal statements that are really 'Tasks, actions or activities'

-'Goals' that are tasks, action or activities, perhaps including a deadline, may look like goals but are not goals.
+'Goals' that are tasks, actions or activities, perhaps including a deadline, may look like goals but are, in fact, not.

-Here are three simple examples of goals statements that are really tasks, activities or actions:
+Here are three simple goals statements examples that are really tasks, actions or activities:

-Taking our first example, once 'Build warehouse C17' is built, what happens?
+Taking our first example, once 'Build warehouse C17' is completed, what happens?
 Why should we care?
-What is the benificial outcome?
+What is the beneficial outcome?
 All we have described is a task and a deadline for that task.

-Actions, tasks and activities have their place, typically as part of the OKRs that we develop alongside our KPIs.
-The should not be confused though.
+Now, tasks, actions and activities do have their place, typically as part of the OKRs that we develop alongside our KPIs, though these should not be confused.

-• Tasks, actions and activities do not describe the outcome or result we are looking for, just the things that should take place.
+- Tasks, actions and activities do not describe the outcome or result we are looking for, merely the things that should take place.

-Problem 2.
-Goals that are 'Activity plus Target plus timeframe'
+Mistake 2: Goals that are 'Activity plus Target plus Timeframe'

 A target + timeframe goal will typically follow the verb + subject + target + timescale format.
 Here are three examples of this format...

-The challege with these statements comes in two parts.
+The challenge with these statements comes in two parts.

 Firstly, targets can be highly emotive and can distract from selecting meaningful measures.

-For example, in a commercial organisation, few people would argue with the concept of 'increasing profit'.
-However, if you were discussing a KPI Tree with a sales team and you added the goal of 'Increase profit by 10x' there's a good chance many will have a very strong opinion about the legitimacy of that goal.
-That anger and emotion will distracted from the almost certain agreement that 'increasing profit' is a good and sensible thing for the organisation.
+For instance, in a commercial organisation, few people would argue with the concept of 'increasing profit'.
+However, if you were discussing a KPI tree with a sales team and you added the goal of 'Increase profit by 10x' there's a good chance many will have a very strong opinion about the legitimacy of that goal.
+That anger and emotion will distract from the almost certain agreement that 'increasing profit' is a good and sensible thing for the organisation to do.

 Secondly, good targets take time, care and effort to create.

-At this stage in the process we probably don't know how we will measure something and or what 'great' performmance looks like.
-Targets should be a separate, later, discussion from whether we should be measuring something.
+At this stage in the process, we probably don't know how we will measure something and/or what 'great' performance looks like.
+Targets should be a separate, later discussion apart from the discussion on whether we should be measuring something.

-For both of these reasons, we should deal with targets separately and later in the process (Step 5 in the ROKS Enterprise method).
+For both of these reasons, we should deal with targets separately and later in the process.
+Interestingly, I developed a 7-step method for organisational KPIs where targets come into play in Step 5.
+Click on the following link for an overview of the ROKS Enterprise method with all 7 steps.

-• Targets can be specific and emotive, clouding the discuss on whether the general goal is valid
+- Targets can be specific and emotive, clouding the discussion on whether the general goal is valid or not.

-• At this stage in the process we don't know how we will measure the goal, or what 'good' performance looks like, so it's not sensible to try and set up targets yet.
+- At this stage in the process, we don't know how we will measure the goal, or what 'good' performance looks like, so it is not sensible to try and set up targets just yet.

-Another common structure for written goals takes the form verb-subject-action (credit to Stacey Barr for this description), like these:
+Another common structure for written goals takes the form verb-subject-action (credit to Stacey Barr for that description), like these:

 The issue with this kind of goal is that is far too easy to focus our measurement on the activity, or task, rather than the outcome.
 In fact, the wording actively encourages us to do this.
-So the focus for our first example would be to implement the 'Sauron Data Capture System' rather than focus on improving our Line E2 Efficiency.
+So the focus for our first example would be to implement the 'Build warehouse C17 on time' rather than focus on improving customer delivery times.

-• Using the 'achieve result throught task' structure encourages risks focus on measuring activity rather that measuring the outcome.
+- Using the 'achieve result through task' structure encourages focus on measuring the activity rather than measuring the outcome.

 A simple way to avoid these three problems is to word your goal as though it has already been achieved.
 You can call this 'tomorrow's truth' or 'future fact' (credit to Stacey Barr for that term).